sablier-labs/v2-core/README.md

 or feedback, please join our [Discord server](https://discord.gg/bSwRCwWRsT).

 For guidance on how to create PRs, see the [CONTRIBUTING](./CONTRIBUTING.md) guide.

-## Security

-Please refer to the [SECURITY](./SECURITY.md) policy for any security-related concerns.
-This repository is subject to a bug bounty program per the terms outlined in the aforementioned policy.

 ## License